Feng Tang: Novels

 Feng Tang is best known for his novels "Beijing Trilogy" and "Oneness".
-In his novels, Feng Tang has a persisting interest in the dynamics of libido and the anima image, employing them as guiding tools in his exploration of the human experience.
+In his works, Feng Tang persistently explores the dynamics of libido and the anima image, using them as guiding tools in his examination of the human experience.
 These themes, although explored by earlier Chinese writers, have been to a certain degree unheeded in the modern era.
-These recurrent themes have conditioned his unique style of writing, which ranges from exaggerated, rebellious, and even at times obscene, elegant and poetic.
+These recurrent themes shape his unique writing style, which ranges from exaggerated, rebellious, and even at times obscene, elegant and poetic.
 Despite the contrast, he maintains a tasteful balance and commands a singular artistic vision throughout his books.
-His distinctive style is so recognizable and often imitated that it has been dubbed by the public: the "Feng Tang Ti".
+His distinctive style is so recognizable and often imitated that it has been dubbed by the public as the "Feng Tang Ti".

 His "Beijing Trilogy" is a series of autobiographical novels dealing with his childhood, teenage years, early adulthood and beyond.
 The first book of the trilogy (chronologically the second book in the series but published first) "Everything Grows" was published in 2001.
 The book was later adapted into a film in 2015, starring some of China's top actors such as Fan Bingbing and Han Geng.
 In 2007, the book was translated and published in French.
 The next book, "Give Me a Girl at Age Eighteen 十八歲給我一個姑娘" was published in 2005 and was later adapted into a 21-episode drama by Youku, China's largest video steaming provider.
 It was translated and published in French and Italian in 2009 and 2020 respectively.
 The last book of the trilogy " Beijing, Beijing 北京, 北京" was published in 2007, and translated in English in 2015.
 In 2017 the book was adapted into a 40-episode drama series Shall I Compare You to a Spring Day and aired in July.
 The drama won the "29th China TV Golden Eagle Award" in Outstanding Television Series category in 2018.

-"Oneness" (the Buddhist concept of "non-dualism") was published in 2011, subverted the stories of historical figures from the Tang dynasty in a tale of sexually adventurous monks, nuns, and poets.
+"Oneness" (the Buddhist concept of "non-dualism") was published in 2011 and subverted the stories of historical figures from the Tang dynasty in a tale of sexually adventurous monks, nuns, and poets.
 It is Feng Tang's most famous work and be the best-selling novel in HK publishing history.

 The other novels included "Happiness 歡喜", and "No Woman, No Cry", which was published in 2007 and 2014 respectively.
 "Happiness" was written when Feng Tang was seventeen.
 It is a school life story set in Beijing in the late eighties and talking about various adolescent behaviours in the high school.
 "No Woman, No Cry" describes the complicated life of a biotech start up company CEO, and his efforts to write a unique book entitled On Everything.